aidanwhiteley/books/README.md

 	- clears down the DB and reloads test data on every restart

 #### container-demo-no-auth
-    - requires the use of "docker compose up" to start Docker containers - see later
+    - requires the use of "docker-compose up" to start Docker containers - see later
 	- uses a real MongoDb
 	- configured such that all request have admin access and oauth config is not required
 	- does not allow CORS access to APIs